noaione/yuusha-shoukan-ln/sources/v03/chapter2.md

 the fairies.

 [Well, there was actually one other strong person sighted in Rigforeshia...
-He was also a High-ranking Demon famous in the Demon Realm.... but he rarely participates in competitions like this.
+He was also a High-ranking Demon famous in the Demon Realm... but he rarely participates in competitions like this.
 So, those two people I mentioned earlier would be the most likely to win.]